A man accused of second-degree murder has been granted a continuance (case postponement) before a preliminary hearing.

-Zackary Otto Sherwood, 27 of Weatherford, through his attorney, requested the continuance in the case late last month, which District Attorney Angela Marsee did not object to.
+Zackary Otto Sherwood, 27 of Weatherford, through his attorney, requested the continuance in the case late last month, where District Attorney Angela Marsee did not object.
 Judge Stephanie Jones allowed the continuation.

-Sherwood was scheduled to be back in court August 21 for a preliminary hearing conference.
+Sherwood was to be back in court August 21 for a preliminary hearing conference.

 Detectives Matt Bartel and Jeremy Anderson met with two people in May who had contact and/or saw Sherwood and Barr together earlier in the day Monday before the shooting occurred, court records show.

 Bartel interviewed the first person who said she had been with Sherwood and Barr Monday morning.
 She and Barr allegedly left the Weatherford motel in Sherwood’s vehicle, and he became upset.
 When they returned to the motel the woman said Sherwood allegedly raised his fist like he was going to hit Barr, but never did.
 A short time later, the woman said Sherwood allegedly slapped Barr in the face with an open hand.
 Sherwood and Barr then got into a verbal argument, before the three of them all used methamphetamine and marijuana together.
 When the woman left the motel room, it was organized.
 WPD Officers found it in disarray after the alleged shooting occurred, according to court records.